-

 So we can understand an AA sponsor as someone who has endured the same struggles as his sponsee, has familiarized himself with the 12-step program, and is willing to help a newcomer to navigate through their recovery journey.

 Therefore, the role of AA sponsors is to share their knowledge and experiences through mentoring and help you remain sober.
-A study found that the average meeting attending time of an AA sponsor is 9.5 years, and they felt their most important tasks were:

-Benefits of Having an AA Sponsor
+What are the Benefits of Having an AA Sponsor?

 As you can imagine, having an AA sponsor can be tremendously beneficial for a recovering alcoholic.
 After all, who does not want a mentor who can help you face the challenges of an unknown process and manage challenges effectively?
 But what does the scientific evidence say about AA sponsors?
 Do they have an impact on remaining sober?

 The short answer is a big YES!
 Research has shown that people with AA sponsors tend to have better rates of alcohol abstinence at 12 months than people without sponsors (52% vs. 32%).
 Similarly, individuals with sponsors had 21% more abstinent days, and when drinking did occur, they had two drinks less than their counterparts with no sponsors.
 Another interesting finding was that people with sponsors at three months were three times more likely to be abstinent from alcohol at six months.
-This study concludes that having an AA sponsor was associated with increased alcohol abstinence
+This study concludes that having an AA sponsor was associated with increased alcohol abstinence and lesser alcohol craving.

 Besides the scientifically proven benefits of AA sponsors, more advantages include:

-• Increased accountability: Monitoring progress and regular communication can help individuals stay focused and accountable to their goals
+Increased accountability: Monitoring progress and regular communication can help individuals stay focused and accountable to their goals

-• Guidance based on experience: Sponsors share their personal experiences, which can provide some insight into how to manage the challenges of relapse.
+Guidance based on experience: Sponsors share their personal experiences, which can provide some insight into how to manage the challenges of relapse.

-• Personalized attention: Through their one-on-one communication, AA sponsors can focus on the specific problems of their sponsees and offer tailored advice on their needs.
+Personalized attention: Through their one-on-one communication, AA sponsors can focus on the specific problems of their sponsees and offer tailored advice on their needs.

-• Increased sense of psychological well-being for the sponsor: This is due to positive feelings that come from helping others
+Increased sense of psychological well-being for the sponsor: This is due to positive feelings that come from helping others

-• Role modeling: Role modeling is an important part of AA sponsorship.
+Role modeling: Role modeling is an important part of AA sponsorship.
 Sponsors often serve as a source of inspiration to their sponsees who look up to their example of successful recovery.

 Although having an AA sponsor is not a make-or-break deal, it is beneficial.
 Therefore, finding a sponsor should be a priority for AA newcomers.
 New AA members are expected to find their sponsor.
-Here are some strategies that can help you find a suitable one:

-Asking for Recommendations
+Ask for Recommendations

 When choosing an AA sponsor, you should look for someone who has stayed committed to sobriety for a long time and has a good record of being a sponsor.
 If you ask your peers at your AA meeting, chances are that they would point out a good prospect with these characteristics.
 Most of the time, AA members who have a solid sobriety can recommend their sponsor.
 AA leaders are another great source from which to ask for recommendations.

-Attending AA Meetings
+Attend AA Meetings

-You can spot people who inspire you with their recovery stories by attending AA meetings regularly.
+You can spot people who inspire you with their recovery stories by finding and attending an AA meetings regularly.
 Listening to members at AA 12-step meetings can also help you find people who share similar characteristics with you and may understand your struggles.
 Informal conversations during these meetings can also help you talk to potential sponsors.

-Steps to Approach a Potential AA Sponsor
+What are Steps to Approach a Potential AA Sponsor?

 Some people may hesitate to ask someone to be their AA sponsor either because of fear of rejection or just feeling “awkward”.
 However, you need to remember that most recovering alcoholics were in the same spot once and that AA is all about mutual support.
 Thus many AA members are keen to help AA newcomers.
-Here are some practical tips to approach your potential AA sponsor:

 Be aware that some people may have limited availability.
 If you get a “no”, don’t take it personally and just keep searching!

-How To Be an Effective AA Sponsor
+How To Be an Effective AA Sponsor?

 Being a good AA sponsor can have a profound and significant impact on an alcoholic's life.
 Therefore, you should make sure that you know how to be an effective AA sponsor in case someone comes asking for your help.
 Below, you can find some useful strategies for supporting your sponsees effectively.